IAR-Official/DB-of-Republican-Iranian-Group/README.md

 Poilitical parties or organisation without having people's support, won't be able to lead the revolution or make a big change.

 - The first step is identifying them
-- The second step is supporting them by membership
+- The second step is supporting them by joining as their members
 - The third step is contributing toward their goals

 This is a community action that organised by Republican group to gather all of them together.